Perl DBI

 • We put placeholders (?) to the SELECT statement so that we can pass parameters when we call the execute() method.

-• The program asks you to enter either first name or last name of the employee.
-Based on the input, it looks up the employee from the employees table and display the first name, last name, and extension.
+• The program asks you to enter either the first name or last name of the employee.
+Based on the input, it looks up the employee from the employees table and displays the first name, last name, and extension.

 The following screenshot demonstrates our test of the program: